tolik518/factorion-bot/readme.md

 <p align="center">
 A reddit bot replying to comments, containing factorials, with the solution.
-This little fella is currently running on r/mathmemes.
+This little fella is currently running on r/mathmemes and on r/ProgrammerHumor.
 </p>

 ###### Disclaimer: The icon was generated using Maze Guru.